How To Apply For Social Security

 “Social Security” is a general term, but the application process depends on which benefit type you’re claiming.
 The most common filing problems happen when people choose the wrong path (for example, applying as a retired worker when they should be filing as a spouse or survivor), or when they assume one filing automatically triggers another (for example, assuming Medicare enrollment happens automatically when it doesn’t).

-• Retirement benefits (often available starting at 62; amount depends on your earnings record and filing age)
+- Retirement benefits (often available starting at 62; amount depends on earnings record and filing age)

-• Spousal benefits (based on a living spouse’s record; rules vary by age, filing status, and coordination)
+- Spousal benefits (based on a living spouse’s record; rules vary by age and coordination)

-• Divorced-spousal benefits (based on an ex-spouse’s record if marriage and eligibility requirements are met)
+- Divorced-spousal benefits (based on an ex-spouse’s record if marriage/eligibility rules are met)

-• Medicare enrollment (often coordinated around 65; can be connected to Social Security but has its own timing rules)
+- Medicare enrollment (often coordinated around 65; connected to Social Security sometimes, but not always)

 If you’re trying to choose between claiming early and building a longer-term plan, this guide pairs well with: